Unlock your creative bid writing: go supermarket shopping!

-Right from the start, with straplines such as “every little helps” or “good with food” or “never knowingly undersold”, retailers embed their value proposition in our minds, setting our expectations long before we get there.
+Right from the start, with straplines such as “every little helps”, “good with food” and “never knowingly undersold”, retailers embed their value proposition in our minds, setting our expectations long before we get there.
 They know the win themes and key messages that will appeal to us (demonstrating shared cultural values) whether we buy primarily on price, overall value (loyalty discounts, special offers), quality, differentiation/quirkiness, ‘green’ credentials or brand labels.
 Exactly the same targeting of message and proposition we need to convey as we tailor our product and service solutions to the needs and budgets of different clients.

 Supermarkets also recognised many years ago that enhancing customer satisfaction – and therefore sales – means understanding what else we have gone out for when we go shopping.
 In addition to food and household basics, also on our list might be pharmacy medicines, dry-cleaning, shoe repairs, taking cash out, buying gifts, flowers, newspapers, books, cards – and maybe a coffee and a teacake once the trolley is full.
 So increasingly they have incorporated these other items into their proposition, to create the one-stop-shop, where the convenience does make us buy more overall.
 It’s exactly the same with our bids.
 We want to show our clients we have thought in depth about what they need and can give them the peripheral products, the accessories and additional services that will deliver a complete fully-integrated offering, all to the same standards of quality, from one provider.

 What’s the most annoying thing customers report about their local supermarket?
-When products are moved around and you can’t zip through your normal route.
+When products are moved around and you can’t zip along your normal route.
 Of course they do this on purpose because if you become too accustomed to your usual navigation around the store, you stop noticing other products they want you to see.
 So even though the change of product location irritates you, you aren’t going to switch to another shop and they know this.
 You adapt, because the store has built your loyalty and you will flex.
 That’s a rather unilateral form of change management but worth remembering in your bids: once you have developed credibility and trust with a client, you are in a better position to recommend change and alternative proposals without compromising loyalty.

-In case we think our supermarkets are getting too big and impersonal and losing sight of their local customer, many often have terrific community support programmes: demonstrating strong CSR in the same way as our clients like to hear about in our bids.
-Supermarkets will also often showcase small local suppliers, to highlight their support for small and medium enterprises, for generating local employment and apprenticeships.
+In case we think our supermarkets are getting too big and impersonal and losing sight of their local customer, many often have terrific community support programmes: demonstrating strong CSR in the same way our clients like to hear about in our bids.
+Supermarkets will also often showcase small local suppliers, to highlight their support for small and medium enterprises and for generating local employment and apprenticeships.
 Again a strong message to emphasise in tenders.

-So, once you’ve unpacked your shopping and sampled the new deli products you hadn’t planned to buy, go back to your bid.
+So, once you’ve unpacked your shopping and sampled the special offer/new bakery products you hadn’t planned to buy, go back to your bid.
 Check if your key themes, way-finding (pathways through the text, use of colour and graphics), solution and product layout, balance and direction of information will pass the critical supermarket test.
 Do your bids take your clients seamlessly from need to want, give them well-presented fully-integrated solutions and ultimately make it easy for them to buy from you and want to come back time and again?
 If not, go shopping again!